Resources for Higher-Functioning ASD Adults

 MERISTEM places an emphasis on cultivating social and emotional capabilities through practical skills, work on the land, and the arts.
 The program is offered to both day and residential students on a beautiful thirteen-acre campus, twenty minutes from Sacramento.

-Palo Alto Unified School District, Vocational Education
+Palo Alto Unified School District, Transition Partnership Program

 Offers post high-school vocational training focusing on securing employment at individual job placements throughout the community.
 The program is funded by the District and the Department of Rehabilitation.